Jacqueline Chan M.A.

 M.A.
 Early Childhood Studies

-Masters of Pastoral Studies, Spiritual Care & Psychotherapy (2024),
+Masters of Pastoral Studies, Spiritual Care & Psychotherapy (Buddhism foci and interfaith) (2024),

 The University of Toronto